SjoerdV/ConvertOneNote2MarkDown/docs/README.md

  * Ambiguous links will be resolved, but will receive a tag *#LinkAmbiguous*, so you can check them out

  ### Correct Unicode issues
- * As german / portuguese / english writer, i had a lot of problems with special characters
+ * As a german / portuguese / english writer, I had a lot of problems with special characters
  * Obsidian had a problem with unicode files, which was resolved by writing them in UTF-8 format

 # Convert OneNote to MarkDown